Michaelangel007/truth_and_lies_of_the_genealogy_of_jesus/README.md

 >
 > "Thus the tales related in the Torah are simply her outer garments, and woe to the man who regards that outer garb as the Torah itself, for such a man will be deprived of portion in the next world.

 One of the fallacies of Atheism is that they _"Throw the baby out with the bathwater."_  Unable to comprehend the three-fold nature of scripture: the Literal, Allegorical, and Spiritual meanings being presented to the reader.
-There are literal lies so that it is IMPOSSIBLE to cling to the literal story; instead they are like a splinter in the mind, trying to get you THINK about what you are reading.
+There are literal lies so that it is IMPOSSIBLE to cling to the literal story; instead they are like a splinter in the mind, trying to get you THINK about what you are reading instead of being a mindless zombie just consuming content.

+Take for example the common parable of _The Boy Who Cried Wolf._  As long as you understand the deeper meaning does it matter if the story never literally happened?
+Of course not.
+The literal description is just a backdrop to help you _remember the story._

 Thus this 3 x 14 pattern is an `Allegory` for a deeper truth trying to be conveyed in spite of the actual list being **45** or **57** names.

+Maybe Douglas Adams joking about the number 42 being the answer to _the meaning of life, the universe and everything_ has more to it?  *Wink* ;-)

 Last updated: April 12, 2022.